|

 tails curled over their back, a coat that is hair rather than

-eyes.
-Black Bichons, like the one depicted in the engraving to
+dark eyes.
+Black Bichons, like the one depicted in the engraving

-the right, were considered undesirable and not permitted in European
+to the right, were considered undesirable and not permitted in

-show rings until near the end of the 20th century.
+European show rings until near the end of the 20th century.
+Today's

-Today's Havanese coat comes in a wide variety of colors, including
+Havanese coat comes in a wide variety of colors, including black,

 Europeans began to explore the world by ocean.
 In November of 1492, the